-The world is full of apps and solutions that are supposed to make our life easier, effortless and so forth.
+The world is full of apps and solutions that are supposed to make our life easier, effortless, and so forth.
 In reality, it’s not always easy to find the apps that work for you.
 Good luck finding ones that are so user friendly that learning the ropes doesn’t actually take up more time than using the actual app.

 Boomerang pauses my inbox

-Does your writing ever look like this: open a new document, write a few lines, check email, answer a few messages, rearrange your folders, back to the text document, back to Inbox… And all of the sudden, the two hours you had blocked for writing have gone by and you have maybe one full paragraph ready?
+Does your writing ever look like this: open a new document, write a few lines, check email, answer a few messages, rearrange your folders, back to the text document, back to Inbox… And all of a sudden, the two hours you had blocked for writing have gone by and you have maybe one full paragraph ready?

 Oh yeah, I’ve been there too.

 Then I was hit by Boomerang.
-When I need to concentrate, Boomerang (for Gmail) pauses my inbox for a certain period of time, and I can safely check client briefs, contact details or other useful information from my emails without being pulled away by some new emergency that has found its way to me in the meantime.
+When I need to concentrate, Boomerang (for Gmail) pauses my inbox for a certain period of time, and I can safely check client briefs, contact details, or other useful information from my emails without being pulled away by some new emergency that has found its way to me in the meantime.

 Calendly books my meetings

 Meeting bookings take time.
 Are you available on Wednesday?
 Oh, you’re not.
 Monday would be good for me – except that while I was waiting for a confirmation, another meeting came up.
 How about the last Friday of next month or January 2023?